 Performance is incredibly important in service related industries.

 Note: This isn’t to say it’s not important within product-focused companies.
 But, for example, most consumers wouldn’t choose Pepsi over Coca Cola because of Pepsi’s superb customer service.

 Businesses such as restaurants and hotels can definitely leverage performance as a selling point that sets them apart from the crowd.
-For example, this story of how staff members at a Marriott went above and beyond to make life a little easier for a mother who had recently given birth certainly led to some positive publicity for the hotel chain.

 Performance is all about a company’s drive to really “wow” their customers, providing them with top-quality value by any means necessary.
 It means never being satisfied with the status quo, and always probing deeper to see what else you can do to make your customers happy.

 As mentioned earlier in this post, the marketing world has, in the past few decades, undergone a shift in focus and philosophy.

 The “old way” of marketing has all but disappeared.
 Casting a wide net and reeling in any ol’ consumer in the hopes that they become a paying customer is no longer effective.
 The modern customer yearns to be treated as an individual by even the largest corporation.